JGL/CCIDiploma-SpringSummer2022/README.md

 **Block 2** consists of three units:

-- Unit 4: Coding for Collaborative App Development - taught by me.
+- Unit 4: Coding for Collaborative App Development - taught by me and [Kenneth Lim](https://twitter.com/limzykenneth).
-- Unit 5: Working and the Digital Creative Industries - taught by TBC.
+- Unit 5: Working and the Digital Creative Industries - taught by [Murad Khan](https://www.muradkhan.co.uk/).
-- Unit 6: Creative Practice: Computational Environments - taught by [Murad Khan](https://www.muradkhan.co.uk/).
+- Unit 6: Creative Practice: Computational Environments - taught by Herman Ho and [Val Toro](https://valeriatoro.com/).

 ## Learning Outcomes and platforms for doing so